 Tail Loss in Leopard Geckos

 Even though leopard geckos have the ability to regrow their tails, the new tail that takes the place of the original is a bulbous, cartilaginous structure that is no longer supported by the vertebrae.
-The regrown tail may look more similar to the geckos head (so if attacked again the predator will go for the tail first).
+The regrown tail may look more similar to the gecko's head (so if attacked again, the predator will go for the tail first).
 Regrown tails are not aesthetically pleasing and can look odd, but a dropped or regrown tail poses no danger or harm to the reptile.

-In other words when two leopard geckos are housed together for any reason they can become territorial and attack each other, making one or both reptiles drop their tails due to a high amount of stress.
-When males are housed together, the become territorial and attack each other which may lead to a tail loss; babies may drop tails when food is placed in the enclosure and they go into a feeding frenzy; and aggressive females may drop their tails when they are paired for breeding purposes with an overly sexually aggressive male.
+In other words, when two leopard geckos are housed together for any reason, they can become territorial and attack each other, making one or both reptiles drop their tails due to a high amount of stress.
+When males are housed together, they become territorial and attack each other which may lead to a tail loss; babies may drop tails when food is placed in the enclosure and they go into a feeding frenzy; and aggressive females may drop their tails when they are paired for breeding purposes with an overly sexually aggressive male.

-Even though leopard geckos do drop their tail, and a regrown tail does not affect the gecko in a negative way, it is important to give the gecko special care when their tail has been dropped.
+Even though leopard geckos do drop their tails, and a regrown tail does not affect the gecko in a negative way, it is important to give the gecko special care when their tail has been dropped.
 A leopard gecko uses its tail for fat storage and uses that storage in times of starvation to survive.
 When a gecko loses its tail, it loses its main source of fat storage and the gecko should be housed alone until the gecko regrows the tail and regains its strength and fat once again.
 The tailless reptile must be kept warm, fed and watered regularly for it to be able to regenerate a new tail.

 Once the tail has regrown, handle the gecko with care and observe the conditions that made the animal drop its tail so it can be avoided in the future.